thegbemisola/Data-Analysis--Udacity/README.md

-# TMDb-Movie-Data-Analysis
+# Udacity Data Analysis Nanodegree
+This repository contains projects done in fulfillment of Udacity Data Analysis Nanodegree programmme.

+### TMDb Movie Data Analysis
-This repository contains analysis of over 10,000+ movies from the movie database website.
+This is an analysis of over 10,000+ movies from The Movie Database website.
+Dataset was provided by udacity.
-It is part of the fulfillment of my nanodegree program at Udacity.